 Periwinkles are easy to grow from seed.
 This may be a better alternative than overwintering plants.

 Where can you find seeds?
 Like so many things – at Amazon!

-You can sow seed at anytime of the year but it is normal to do sow during the months of January through April.
+You can sow seed at any time of the year but it is normal to sow seeds during the months of January through April.
 The seed is very, very light with 1 gram containing 700 to 800 seeds.